khiemdam/weather-web-app/README.md

 ## Motivation

 This project is meant to help me learn how to create a working web app with Flask, while getting more comfortable using python and javascript, as the language I've used for the majority of projects is c++.
-The project is also for helping me learn more about AWS and other similar services.

 ## Technologies
 * Python (Flask)